This website uses cookies for anonymised analytics and for account authentication. See our privacy and cookies policies for more information.

 Garden volunteer - Robin House, Balloch

 It’s important to CHAS that the garden looks beautiful and welcoming for families throughout the seasons.
 We recognise the garden can be a very important space for families during their stay.
 It can be a place to have fun, make memories together as well as for moments of quiet and reflection.
-The volunteer gardeners have opportunities to share their knowledge, skills and ideas with our staff gardener to support with planning throughout the year and to ensure the garden retains its beauty and safety for all families no matter the weather.

 What you will be doing